AgrawalAmey/agrawalamey.github.io/index.md

 # Amey Agrawal

 I am an engineer with the systems group at Microsoft Research, India.
-I am currently working on low-level systems for Azure's machine learning platform.
+I am currently working on low-level systems for Azure’s machine learning platform.
 Before, that I spent a couple of years working on Apache Spark and IR problems at a big data platform start-up.
-I am interested in ML for systems and systems for ML. *I am applying for PhD programmes this Fall.*
+I am interested in ML for systems and systems for ML.
+I am applying for Ph.D. programs this Fall.

 ## Research